A better title for this post is Useful, but it’s not as attention-grabbing.

 I was aware of everything.
 I was not happy.
 I did not feel calm.
 I didn't laugh.

 Then I noticed something.
 The words spoken between the dentist and his assistant were out of order.
 They were only in pieces.
 “Be si thym, lef to.”
 “Number three sentimen.”
 I noticed that instead of asking me to “open wider” or “turn left,” the dentist put something in my mouth to keep it open.
-He turned my head left or right with his hands without bothering to ask me to do so.
+He turned my head left or right with his hands without asking me to do so.

 I had become useless.

 I had never experienced such a state.
-I was of no use to myself or to anyone else.
+I was of no use to myself or anyone else.
 The gas did not make me feel good.
 I was no more relaxed than before receiving it.
 Worse, I could do nothing about what was happening to me, which depressed me terribly.

 These thoughts went through my head as I sat there in a helpless state.

 I realize there are car accidents, afflictions, disorders, and strokes that attack people’s capabilities and characters, and I may be under such a condition someday.
 But I will never again voluntarily put myself in such a state.